IgniteTheSpark/gatechain-gitbook-zh/GateLayer/Development/ProtocolContracts_EN.md

 # Protocol Contracts

-This document lists the core protocol smart contract addresses deployed on GateChain (L1) for the Gate Layer system.
-These contracts collectively form the foundation of the Gate Layer network.
+This document aggregates Gate Layer system contracts across GateChain (L1) and Gate Layer (L2).
+For clarity, items are separated into Testnet, Mainnet (placeholders), and common L2 predeploys.

 ---

-## Core L1 Contracts
+## Testnet · Core L1 Contracts

-These are the primary contracts directly related to the functionality of Gate Layer.
+These are the primary contracts currently deployed on the testnet.

 | Contract Name                  | Address                                    | Description                                                                 |
 | ------------------------------ | ------------------------------------------ | --------------------------------------------------------------------------- |